-As I put together estate plans that help give legal authority for a trusted friend or family member to step in to assist in these times, I try to emphasize and remind my clients to “store these thoughts” as to the “why” and the “when” their son or daughter will step in to help them.
+As I put together Wills and Trusts that help give legal authority for a trusted friend or family member to step in to assist in these times, I try to emphasize and remind my clients to “store these thoughts” as to the “why” and the “when” their son or daughter will step in to help them.
 I stress that the plan is in place to help make that difficult time easier by allowing the person they chose to continue to pay bills and find the care and support they need to continue to live their life.

 It is a difficult time.
 I hope that I am fortunate enough to not have to experience it firsthand.
 I am thankful that each of my family members have a plan in place so we will be able to legally support each other if Alzheimer’s befalls any one of us.

 Make sure your plan is in place.
 Getting the right advice and having the right pieces in your plan is critical to making that difficult time just a little easier.
 Call us today, and one of our estate planning attorneys will review and discuss what you need in your plan.